semaphoreci/semaphore/docs/docs/using-semaphore/optimization/insights.md

 # Project Insights

-Project Insights provide productivity metrics about your [CI pipelines](../pipelines).
+Project Insights provides productivity metrics about your [CI pipelines](../pipelines).
 You can, for instance, how long your pipelines take on average and the number of workflow runs in a given period.
 Use this information to assess the productivity of your development team.

 ## How to view project insights {#view}